How can linguistic differences impact mutual intelligibility in French

 Mutual intelligibility is not only linguistic but also influenced by social factors, including exposure to other dialects and willingness to accommodate different linguistic forms.
 Cultural identity attached to language varieties can also affect perception and acceptance of different French varieties.
 6, 7

-In summary, linguistic differences in pronunciation, vocabulary, grammar, and dialectal variety significantly influence mutual intelligibility among French speakers, with the degree of understanding varying depending on the proximity of the dialects and the exposure of speakers to these differences.
-1, 2, 3
+In summary, linguistic differences in pronunciation, vocabulary, grammar, and dialectal variety significantly influence mutual intelligibility among French speakers.
+The degree of understanding varies depending on:

 References